choeffer/360pibot/docs/intro.rst

     to 3.3 V. 3.3 V is the max voltage the Raspberry Pi can handle on a GPIO, otherwise it might get damaged!
 The chosen resistors for the voltage divider convert 5 V to 3.23 V. **Setup:** The output of the ``Echo`` Pin is connected to the blue 82 Ohm resistor.
-At its end the GPIO is connected and then the golden 150 Ohm resistor at which end ground is connected.
+At its end, the GPIO is connected and then the golden 150 Ohm resistor at whose end ground is connected.

 .. warning::

     The 5 V of the USB power supply should be connceted to the 5 V Pin of the Raspberry Pi directly, as shown in the Fritzing sheet, because it does not only power the Raspberry Pi itself, also the three servos and maybe more devices, which get added in the future, are powered over it.
-So powering all devices over the micro-USB port should be avoided, because otherwise all needed current of all devices would be conducted through the Raspberry Pi.
+Therefore, powering all devices over the micro-USB port should be avoided, because otherwise all needed current of all devices would be conducted through the Raspberry Pi.

 .. image:: /_static/6.jpg